psyanite/crust/README.md

 * Send email of results
 * Fix up .idea in .gitignore for other projects
 * Fix store name is center aligned when no text in post

+* In edit post mode, just Navigator.pop
+-- To reproduce: go to my profile, edit a post, get redirected to store page

 ## Done